unicodetoday/unicodetoday.github.io/_posts/2017-03-21-conversions-tips-tricks-and-risks.md

 ## A. Simple Conversion Method

 In this method, we are going to convert post by post basic.
-The process is &#8230;
+The process is --

   1. Download **KaNaungConverter\_Window\_Build200508.zip** from the Kanaung project page and Unzip <a href="http://code.google.com/p/kanaung/downloads/list" target="_blank" rel="noopener noreferrer">http://code.google.com/p/kanaung/downloads/list</a>
   2. Run the **KaNaung.exe** and start the conversion for individual posts.
   3. Re-Publish the posts.

 In summary, this method is very easy.
-The only problem is &#8211; we need to use too much time.
+The only problem is -- we need to use too much time.
 But it is very safe way.
-We don&#8217;t need any expert knowledge in the conversion process.
+We don't need any expert knowledge in the conversion process.
 This method is suitable for most users.

 ## B. Database Conversion Method

 In this method, we are going to convert from the database level.
-The process is &#8230;
+The process is --

   1. Dump the table (e.g &#8211; **posts** table from a WordPress database, **node_review** table from a Drupal database) or the whole database in **SQL, TXT** or **XML** format.
   2. Use one of the converter from the converter list below, to convert your file from Zawgyi to Unicode encoding.